 Background checks are standard procedure in the trucking industry.
 Just because you may have been convicted of a crime, it does not mean you cannot pursue your dream.
-Training for a CDL can be something for people from all walks of life so it’s best to find out about whether your specific situation sets up any limits on what you can do.
+Training for a CDL can be an option for people with different pasts.
+We recommend it best to find out about whether your specific situation sets up any limits on what you can do.

 Being Honest About Your Past

-Remember that we are all human, we all make mistakes.
+Remember that we are all human.
+We all make mistakes.
 All we can do is learn from our mistakes and move on.
 It is important that moving forward you are upfront and honest.
-There are other truckers who had a not-so-perfect past, so you are not alone.
-Being honest about the situation, sitting down and confidentially explaining the details may really help the situation be sorted out.
+There are other truckers who had a not-so-perfect past.
+Remember that you are not alone.
+Be honest about the situation and sit down to confidentially explain the details of what happened.

 Obstacles and Hurdles in Trucking

 Trucking is regulated and driver safety is key.
-Drivers with a troubled past have to jump through more hoops than those with clean records.
-However, many times enough time has passed or the charges are no longer relevant or on your record causing you hurdles to jump.
-The point is, you never know until you ask so don’t count yourself out.
+Drivers with a troubled past may have to jump through more hoops than those with a clean record.
+Keep in mind that if enough time has passed or the charges are no longer relevant, your record may not be such a big hurdle.
+The point is, you never know until you ask.
+Don’t count yourself out.

-At NETTTS, we can sit and confidentially discuss anything on your record that concerns you..
+At NETTTS, we are available to sit and confidentially discuss what on your record might concern you.
 We understand everyone has a past and we want to help you get a second chance at success.
-Our Admissions and Career Services teams will meet with you to get to know you and to clarify your eligibility.
+Our Admissions and Career Service Support teams will help to you to get to know you and to clarify your eligibility.

 NETTTS offers Class A and B CDL Training Programs as well as HVACR Training.
-There are four schools in and around the following states: Pawtucket, RI, North Andover, MA, Bridgeport, CT, and Hartford/Springfield MA.
-At NETTS we offer CDL License training and HVAC training so you can begin a new chapter in your life, no matter your past.
-Take a few minutes and change your future by finding out more online today or call us at (800) 542-0009 to speak to someone in your area!
+There are four schools in and around the following states: Pawtucket, RI, North Andover, MA, Bridgeport, CT, and Somers, CT.
+At NETTS we offer CDL License training and HVAC training to help you begin a new chapter in your life.
+Take a few minutes by finding out more online today or call us at (800) 333-2888 to speak to someone in your area!